Natcel0711/Portfolio/src/projects/muxkit.md

 image: muxkit.png
 ---

-`MuxKit` is a utilities web app with a sveltekit frontend and a go backend.
+`MuxKit` is a utilities web server with a sveltekit frontend and a go backend.

 **Links: [GitHub](https://github.com/Natcel0711/muxkit)**